elewa-academy/Collaboration/1-human-dynamics/1-one-on-one.md

 ## Effective Communication

-Now that you know how to be wrong and you know how to become less wrong, it's time to learn how to communicate what you've learned.
+Now that you're ready to listen, it's time to learn to be heard.

 Effective Communication begins with empathy.